tkrabel/bamboolib/installation/virtualenv/setup_and_installation.md

 ### 4. Add the IPython kernel to Jupyter

 `bamboolib_venv` is the name that will appear in the kernel list of your Jupyter Notebook.
-Please change this if you want to have a different kernel name.
+Please change it if you want to have a different kernel name.

 ```bash
 ipython kernel install --name=bamboolib_venv